-Jennifer McGuirk started her four-year term as Multnomah County Auditor in January 2019.
-Elected by voters, Jennifer is directly accountable to the people of Multnomah County.
+Jennifer McGuirk (she/her) became the Multnomah County Auditor in 2019, following a competitive race.
+She started her second four-year term in January 2023.
+As County Auditor, Jennifer is elected by voters and advocates for accountable, transparent, and equitable government.
+Jennifer is directly accountable to the people of Multnomah County.
 She is a certified internal auditor and was a county staff auditor for more than six years before starting her term.
-Jennifer serves on the Association of Local Government Auditors’ Diversity, Equity, and Inclusion Committee.
-She has spoken at professional conferences and written for the Local Government Auditing Quarterly, most recently co-writing articles on running for office and on diversity, equity, inclusion, and auditing.
-At the county, Jennifer regularly speaks at new employee orientation and has co-taught the county’s course on government ethics.
+Jennifer has served on the executive committee of the Pacific Northwest Intergovernmental Audit Forum and the Association of Local Government Auditors’ Diversity, Equity, and Inclusion Committee.

 Before her auditing career, Jennifer earned a bachelor’s degree in journalism from the University of Oregon, graduating cum laude.
 She wrote and managed grants at higher education institutions including Lewis & Clark College and Portland State University.
 At Portland State, Jennifer earned a master’s degree in public administration, emphasizing local government administration and public involvement.
 She spent her graduate practicum working on public involvement with the Cornelius Committee, an all-volunteer organization in Cornelius that focused on making the community more accessible for families with children with disabilities.
-Jennifer was also briefly the assistant to the director of the Public Involvement Best Practices Program in Portland’s then-Office of Neighborhood Involvement.
-Jennifer left that role to join the County Auditor’s Office; she recognized that as an auditor she could support accountability and equity in a broad way to improve government systems.
+Disability rights issues are important to Jennifer because members of her extended family have lived experience with physical and intellectual/developmental disabilities, and Jennifer herself lives with mental health conditions.

 Mark Ulanowicz, principal auditor, is a Certified Internal Auditor and has master's degrees in public policy and in business administration.
 He had 11 years experience as a performance auditor with the U.S. Government Accountability Office before joining our office in 2001.
 Mark became an auditor because of the variety of work available to do within the profession.
 He has done audits ranging from international development programs in Nepal, Thailand, and Indonesia to parking contracts at Multnomah County.

-Annamarie McNiel, principal auditor, has a Master's degree in Accounting and is a licensed Certified Public Accountant and licensed Municipal Auditor.
-Her background includes over sixteen years of experience in a combination of financial, compliance, and performance auditing of governmental entities.
+Annamarie McNiel, operations and audit director, has a Master's degree in Accounting and is a licensed Certified Public Accountant and licensed Municipal Auditor.
+Her background includes over twenty years of experience in a combination of financial, compliance, and performance auditing of governmental entities.
 Annamarie is currently a community member on Portland Community College’s Audit Committee and serves on the Awards Committee of the Association of Local Government Auditors.
 Annamarie is the proud companion of one of the Wednesday Wire’s Pet of the Week: Gertie.
 Hobbies include gardening, hiking, running, and most anything that gets her outdoors.

-Caroline Zavitkovski, principal auditor, is a Certified Internal Auditor and has a master's degree in public administration.
+Caroline Zavitkovski, audit director, is a Certified Internal Auditor and has a master's degree in public administration.
 She was a performance auditor at the Oregon Secretary of State before joining our office in 2017.
-Caroline has co-authored a Knighton Award-winning audit and presented on this audit at regional and national conferences.
-She has worked on a range of audit topics including behavioral health, education, and emergency management.
+Caroline has co-authored a Knighton Award-winning audit.
+She has presented on this audit and other subjects at regional and national conferences.
+Caroline has worked on a range of audit topics including behavioral health, education, and emergency management.
 She has a professional background in direct social services.
-Caroline loves to get outdoors with her family.
-On weekends she can often be found biking or camping with her husband, young child, and pug.
+Caroline is a community member on Portland Public Schools Audit Committee and serves on the Digital Strategy Committee for the Association of Local Government Auditors.
+She loves to get outdoors with her family.
+On weekends she can often be found biking or camping with her husband, child, and pug.

-Mandi Hood is the office's constituent relations specialist.
-She has a master’s degree in clinical psychology and a background in mental health, community outreach and project management.
-She was previously the project manager for the Portland Committee for Community-Engaged Policing.
-She is also a certified yoga instructor and a devoted film and music nerd.
+Mandi Hood, management auditor, has a master’s degree in clinical psychology and a background in mental health, supportive housing, trauma-informed practices, community outreach, and project management.
+She is also a certified yoga teacher and a devoted film and music lover.
 Mandi joined our office in 2019.